 Express operators provide fast, reliable, on demand, integrated, door-to-door movement of shipments across the world which are tracked and controlled throughout the journey.
-One of the most important contributions of the express industry is its impact on the competitiveness and growth of the other industries.
-Due to the rapid growth of the industry, the express logistics industry has emerged as a significant contributor to the Indian economy by facilitating the speed of trade and commerce plus in terms of employment creation and infrastructure development and to the government in terms of the tax revenues.
+One of Facilitating trade the most important contributions of the express and productivity industry is its impact on the competitiveness and growth of the other industries.
+Due to the rapid growth of the industry, the express logistics industry has emerged as a significant contributor to the Indian economy by Contribution facilitating the speed of trade and of express commerce plus in terms of employment Contribution creation and infrastructure development industry to the to and to the government in terms of the economy tax revenues. employment Contribution to exchequer Indian B2B express logistics industry